stadlar/IST-FUT-FMTH/docs/ÍST TS 316_2025 IOBWS 3.0 Technical Guidelines.md

 Acceptance criteria:

-1. When I log in as a secondary collection role, I identify using a client ID that is related to that role.
+1. When I log in as a secondary collection role, I can choose to identify using a client ID that is related to that role.
-2. When I log in as the parent enterprise to create claims as a primary claims collector, I identify using a client ID that is related to that role.
+2. When I log in as the parent enterprise to create claims as a primary claims collector, I can choose to identify using a client ID that is related to that role.

 ### Claim Collection Agency

 > As a **Claim Collection Agency**, I want my system to be able to interact with the endpoints to manipulate claims whose status is in the secondary collection and transferred to a claim template in my ownership.

 Acceptance criteria:

-1. When I log in, my token reflects the css.read and css.write scopes.
+1. When I log in, my token reflects the claimscollection.read and claimscollection.write scopes.
 2. The token claims as per each service rule, will not allow me to create claims on the /claims endpoint.
-3. The token claims will allow me to invoke claimsRecreationBatch(sic) that will be renamed to claimsRecreateBatch.

 ## Scopes